semrush/intergalactic/website/docs/components/tag/tag.md

 **Tag** is a word or phrase for thematic grouping of information in the interface (in tables, filters, cards, etc.).

-It is usually put by the system or by the user himself.
+It is usually set by the system or by the user himself.

 @## Appearance